jpritikin/coach/content/docs/me/psychoactive/santo-daime/posture.md

 (e.g., mimicking the flapping and soaring of eagle wings with your arms 🪽).
 The postures listed here are intended as static poses to be held steadily for a few minutes at a time.
-The reason that the title of this article is under [*Santo Daime*](https://maps.org/bulletin-psychedelic-parenthood-a-new-ancestral-way/) and not a generic *Postures and Gestures* page is because these poses have much greater significance when implemented by a whole group of people simultaneously in careful coordination.
+The reason that this article is under [*Santo Daime*](https://maps.org/bulletin-psychedelic-parenthood-a-new-ancestral-way/) and not a generic *Postures and Gestures* page is because these poses have much greater significance when implemented by a whole group of people simultaneously in careful coordination.
 Posing solo is a bit self-indulgent.